Growing Food … Growing Awareness … Growing Compassion

 - Growing Compassion … Once an individual becomes involved in helping others, it is our experience that compassion grows and people are changed.
 We hope to grow compassion within our church family and among our neighbors.

-Bryan leads our Community Garden initiative and came to The University Church in November, 2012 after working with ToledoGROWs for several years in urban agriculture.
-He has extensive experience in the many facets of community gardening, including hydroponics, aquaponics, permaculture, animal husbandry and almost anything else one would want to know!
-Bryan loves to talk about gardening and is always happy to help people with any questions that they might have.
-You can contact Bryan by e-mail.
+Scott leads our Community Garden initiative and came to The University Church with an extensive background in urban agriculture.
+He has experience in the many facets of community gardening, including hydroponics, aquaponics, permaculture, animal husbandry and almost anything else one would want to know!
+Scott loves to talk about gardening and is always happy to help people with any questions that they might have.
+You can contact Scott by e-mail.

 Serving in the community